MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-25/README.md

 To use the OpenRouteService API for location-based analysis, follow these steps:

 1. Sign up or log in to [OpenRouteService (OSM)](https://openrouteservice.org/dev/#/login) and generate an API key.
-2. In the project directory, go to the `config` folder.
-3. Open the `api_key.txt` file (create one if it doesn't exist) and paste your OpenRouteService API key into the file.
-4. Ensure there are no spaces or extra lines, and save the file.

 ## 5. Data Collection